JasonLiu1229/Compiler/README.md

     Grammar: ../Grammars/Math.g4
     Python scripts: ../src/
     C Files: ../input_files/
-    The output of the scripts: ../Output/
+    The output of the scripts: ../MIPS_output/ for asm files and ../Output/graphics for png files

 <a name="sources"></a>
 ### Sources